briandenicola/privatelink-service-demo/README.md

     info: Todos.TodoController[0]
 ```

-## Temporary Windows Machine
+## Temporary Administator Machine
 * At times, VM resources maybe required to do deep dive troubleshooting.
-* This can be accessed through Azure Bastion
+* This can be accessed through a free Azure Bastion Developer SKU.
+You can SSH into a Linux machine via the Azure Portal to troubleshoot
-* Native tooling can be used with Azure Bastion Standard SKU
-    * `az network bastion tunnel` creates a secure tunnel to your VM through Bastion
-    * Example: `az network bastion tunnel --name gelding-36358-bastion --resource-group gelding-36358_rg --target-resource-id /subscriptions/17e5343-e92b-4c08-bf19-eb8be6c96991/resourceGroups/gelding-36358_rg/providers/Microsoft.Compute/virtualMachines/gelding-36358-vm --resource-port 22 --port 2222`
-    * You then can ssh into the VM with: `ssh admin@127.0.0.1 -p 2222`
-* A pre-built Windows 11 VM with all required tooling and Subsystem for Linux installed
-    * This [repository](https://github.com/briandenicola/tooling) contains all Windows and Linux tools that I use
-    * Shared Image Gallery with Packer is a great way to build the image template to be used.
-Another example [repository](https://github.com/briandenicola/azure-windows-template-with-packer/tree/main/scripts)